 The Federal Motor Carrier Safety Administration reported that in 2010, 1.8 percent of the 3,446 truck drivers who were involved in a fatal collision had a BAC of over 0.08 percent.
 At least 3 percent had consumed some amount of alcohol.
 While these percentages may not seem that high, it’s important to remember the amount of devastation that just one incident of drunk driving can cause.

 Across the states, commercial drivers must refrain from consuming alcohol at least 4 hours before operating a truck.
 Truck drivers should also not have any traces of alcohol in their blood when, even if it is below the legal limit.
-Employers are required to administer regular drug and alcohol testing for their drivers in order to prevent tragic incidents caused by DUIs.
+Employers are required to administer regular drug and alcohol testing for their drivers in order to prevent tragic semi-truck incidents caused by DUIs.

-Alcohol affects judgment and reflexes.
+Drug and alcohol abuse affects judgment and reflexes.
 The drunk driver is an impaired driver.
 The drunk driver cannot take actions to prevent an accident or lessen the seriousness of an accident.
 A drunk driving accident can be the result of a driver who has lost depth perception and does not appreciate speed and distance because of alcohol use.
 Drunk drivers often have erratic speeding patterns — too fast, then too slow.

 Drunk drivers fail to adjust to traffic patterns.
 They may forget to turn on their lights or signal their turns, yet they may be filled with confidence.
 Unfortunately, that confidence can cause drunk driving accidents and endanger their own lives and the lives of family members and strangers.